rayalex/allthingstalk-weather-station/README.md

 ## Bonus

 3D printable bracket is included in the [`res`][13a45bb0] directory, in case you'd like to have a nice place to keep your weather station, or hang it up on the wall.
 Uses `3mm` holes.
+Also available on [thingiverse] (http://www.thingiverse.com/thing:1422608).

 Have fun!